 MIDAS | You will have to compile the source code yourself.
 Visit: http://www.eso.org/sci/software/esomidas/ for further details about MIDAS and for download/installation instructions.
 The installations was a bit complicated with several problems, which however could be overcome (thanks to some tips found on the MIDAS help mailing list).
 Ask us if interested. |

-matplotlib, etc.) were installed using MacPorts, following the instructions
+matplotlib, etc.), all installed using MacPorts, following the instructions

 in MacPorts